 We supported work at three primary levels to advance coverage and quality of high-impact integrated maternal and newborn and postpartum family planning services in low-resource settings:

 - Global policy and initiatives

-At the sub-national level, we work closely with regional and district government and partner stakeholders and frontline health care workers to strengthen integrated maternal and newborn routine and complications services with a strong focus on health systems strengthening and quality improvement.
-At the national level, MCSP works with national Ministries of Health and maternal and newborn stakeholders to advance favorable national policy and strategy.
-We regularly support national Ministries of Health to update national maternal health policy and strategies.
-At the global level, MCSP works closely with the World Health Organization (WHO), UNFPA, the Maternal Health Task Force, the Ending Preventable Maternal Mortality Working Group and other stakeholders to advance favorable maternal and newborn health policy and initiatives.
+At the sub-national level, we worked closely with regional and district government and partner stakeholders and frontline health care workers to strengthen integrated maternal and newborn routine and complications services with a strong focus on health systems strengthening and quality improvement.
+At the national level, MCSP worked with national ministries of health and maternal and newborn stakeholders to advance favorable national policy and strategy.
+We regularly supported national ministries of health to update national maternal health policy and strategies.
+At the global level, MCSP worked closely with the World Health Organization (WHO), UNFPA, the Maternal Health Task Force, the Ending Preventable Maternal Mortality Working Group and other stakeholders to advance favorable maternal and newborn health policy and initiatives.